M. Thomas Inge: The M. Thomas Inge Papers

-The M. Thomas Inge Papers (in the Comic Arts Collection at Virginia Commonwealth University) includes magazines, catalogs, fanzines, programs and humor publications.
+The M. Thomas Inge Papers (in the Comic Arts Collection at Virginia Commonwealth University) include magazines, catalogs, fanzines, programs and humor publications.
 This collection is composed of materials collected by Dr. Inge relating to his academic studies of the comic arts, popular culture, and American literature.
 The bulk of the collection is dated from the 1950s onward and is made up of many items collected by Inge covering the history of the comic arts.
 It includes a large collection of published and unpublished materials and ephemera items relating to the comic arts.
 Manuscripts by Inge and other writers are also included.

 The collection contains correspondence with a number of noted artists and writers, including Art Spiegelman, Mort Walker, Bruce Duncan, and Harold Foster, and comic arts scholars.
 The collection includes advertisements, fan club materials, posters, art prints, animation cells, comic strip and comic book samples, comic and animation character drinking glasses, numerous buttons, records, and various other collectable items.

 The collection is highlighted by a very large collection of reference journals including fanzines, newsletters, journals, and numerous other periodicals related to the comic arts.
 These periodical titles focus on the history and art of comic books and comic strips, cartoonists, comic book and comic strip characters, animation, and other aspects of the comic arts and popular culture.
-These materials, and the hundreds of comic books and reference books donated by Dr. Inge, have been incorporated into their own individual collections.
+These materials, along with the hundreds of comic books and reference books donated by Dr. Inge, have been incorporated into their own individual collections.